 Here’s what we often overlook when we are busy judging ourselves.
 Our stories are universally entwined.
 The enormity of our experiences – regardless of our circumstances, upbringing or choices in life, have the most synchronised patterning.
 Chances are what you are about to say, is going to have a massive effect on the person listening, because more often than not, without even being aware of it, we are holding up a mirror to oneanother.

 It’s not just that I am more willing to speak up now, it is also that I have become louder in my expression.
 I am wanting to be heard.
+Our stories need to be heard.
 I no longer apologise about what I’m about to say.

 My most powerful exchanges with others have been when I have allowed myself to be completely vulnerable and shared experiences that have caused big emotional disruptions in my life.
 So often, my story is met with a knowing gaze or a silent nod of the head, then, typically, the exact same story is echoed back from the other person, about a similar time, event or happening.